Integrability of Liouville theory: proof of the DOZZ Formula: Proof of Theorem

 We will suppose that $\gamma^2 \not \in \Q$.
 This is no restriction since the general case can be deduced from this case by continuity in $\gamma$ (Remark \ref{analingamma}).
-The proof of formula \eqref{keyformula} for the reflection coefficient is made of several steps and relies on proving that $R$ satisfies the same shift equations \eqref{shift1DOZZ} and \eqref{shift3DOZZ} as $R^{{\rm DOZZ}}$.
-For the benefit of the reader we give here the summary of the structure of the argument (recall \eqref{deffullR} and \eqref{defunitR}):
+The proof of formula \eqref{keyformula} for the reflection coefficient is made of several steps as explained in Section \ref{sec:bone}:

 {\it Subsection \ref{Step1}:} We prove that $\bar{R}$ is analytic in a complex neighborhood of the interval $(\frac{\gamma}{2},Q)$.
 The key to this is the crossing relation \eqref{Fundamentalrelationanalycityunit} that allows to express $\bar{R}(\alpha)$ in terms of $C_\gamma(\alpha,\gamma,\alpha)$ (eq. \eqref{formulaforbarR}).